-Why Your Dog’s Whining Is Like a Dagger to the Heart
+Why Your Dog’s Whining Is the Most Devastating Sound Ever

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Lola’s whimpering reminds me of a research paper I came across recently about why a dog’s whimpering is the sound that’s particularly evocative and sad to both cat and dog parents.
-In short, researchers found that a whimpering dog sounds as sad as a crying baby to us animal lovers.
-According to lead investigator Christine Powers, “Pet ownership is associated with greater sensitivity to pet distress sounds, and it may be part of the reason why we are willing to spend large amounts of time and resources on our domestic companions.
+According to lead researcher Christine Powers, “Pet ownership is associated with greater sensitivity to pet distress sounds, and it may be part of the reason why we are willing to spend large amounts of time and resources on our domestic companions.
 It might also explain why we find interacting with pets so rewarding, and are emotionally impacted by both positive communication signals, like purring and negative ones, like meows or whines.”

-The research was undertaken to collect a major database of emotional sounds — originally developed to test the instinctive responses that parents have to their children.
-More than 500 young adults were tested, and researchers found that dog whines sounded 'more negative' to pet parents compared to people with no pets, whereas cat meows sounded sadder only to cat owners.
+Researchers collected a major database of emotional sounds — originally developed to test the instinctive responses that parents have to their children.
+More than 500 young adults were tested, and researchers found that dog whines sounded “more negative” to pet parents than to people with no pets.
+Cat parents were the only ones significantly affected by cat meows.

 Either way, I can attest to the effectiveness of my old girl’s whining.
 I will do anything to appease her.
 After all, Lola has been a loving and quiet companion for nearly 14 years, and if now it is her time to “ask” for more, she well deserves it.
 Or as this research shows, it’s just the natural order of how our human-dog relationship goes.